-Expansion Strategy The use of services for mission-critical applications represents a shift.
-It's different from an application made up of services, or one that uses services that are separate from the SOA, Forrester's Gilpin explains.
+The use of services for mission-critical applications represents a shift.
+It is different from an application made up of services, or one that uses services that are separate from the SOA, Forrester's Gilpin explains.

 The use of SOA typically expands in this manner: Companies first use Web services for small, one-off projects and then, as those smaller initiatives succeed, start deploying SOA across the entire enterprise.